Originally published: September 2024

 It means landlords must follow strict timescales to inspect and repair hazards, such as damp and mould.
 The Government has claimed that the introduction of this law will “ensure that all renters in England are empowered to challenge dangerous conditions”.

-The Renters’ Rights Bill will make renting with pets much easier.
+The Renters’ Rights Bill intends to make renting with pets easier.
 Tenants will be able to request a pet both before and during a tenancy and landlords can't unreasonably refuse their request.

 The Bill introduces a new private rented sector ombudsman, offering a fair and impartial resolution service to settle disputes without the need for court involvement.